gloveboxes/altair_8800_docs/docs/20-fundamentals/10-Deploy.md

 Reasons to do this include:

-1. You have a 32-bit device, such as a Beaglebone.
+1. You have a 32-bit device, such as a Beaglebone or an older Raspberry Pi that can't run Raspberry Pi OS 64-bit.
 2. You want to make changes to the Altair emulator code.
 3. You want to run the Altair emulator on a device that does not support Docker.
 4. You'd want to learn how to build the Altair emulator from the source code.

-Buiding the Altair 8800 emulator from source has been tested and is supported on the following POSIX compatible operating systems.
+Building the Altair 8800 emulator from source has been tested and is supported on the following POSIX compatible operating systems.

 - Windows 11 with [WSL 2](https://docs.microsoft.com/windows/wsl/)
 - Ubuntu 20.04